Friends of Libraries: History

 Discovering the history of Friends groups can be challenging and have gaps in information since many groups did not preserve their own archives.

 Friends groups in the United Kingdom (UK) can trace their origins back to the Elizabethan Period.
 The first group to name itself a "Friends group" was founded in France in 1913, called La Société de Amis de la Bibliothèque Nationale des Grandes Bibliotèques de France.
 This group was formed by Francis Charmes, Salomon Reinach, Pierre Champion and Henri Béraldi to support the French National Library.
 In 1927, the group was recognized as a public utility.
 In 1995, this group merged with Amis de la Bibliothèque de France to create the Association des amis de la Bibliothèque Nationale de France.

 The first group that named itself "Friends of the Library" in the United States, was founded in 1922 in Glen Ellyn, Illinois.
 The first president of the group was Mrs. Al Chase and the organization was established to help purchase books for the library.
 The first year saw this group raise $365 through membership fees.
 Also in 1922, another group was founded in Syracuse, New York.
 The first Friends group for a university in the US was formed at Harvard in 1925.
 Other academic friends groups were formed by 1930 at Columbia, Yale, Princeton and Johns Hopkins.
 Friends groups were important in helping library services continue during the Great Depression.

 By 1959, there were 400 group in the US.
 During the 1960s, Friends began to form statewide groups.
 By 1973, there were around 1,000 Friends groups with over 100,000 members.
 The American Library Association (ALA) created a committee, the Friends of the Library Committee.
 In 1979, the Friends of Libraries U.S.A.
 (FOLUSA) was founded in order to help develop more Friends groups around the country.
 FOLUSA was affiliated with ALA.
 By the time of the formation of FOLUSA, there were 2,000 Friends groups and around half a million members of these groups.
+FOLUSA sponsors the Literary Landmark program, designating sites of literary significance.
+In 2009, over 60 sites in the U.S. were designated Literary Landmarks.
 In 1989, FOLUSA started presenting awards to members of the United States Congress who have been in support of libraries and library issues.
 FOLUSA joined with the Association for Library Trustees and Advocates (ALTA) to form United for Libraries USA in 2009.